 {}From the viewpoint of the general representation theory of vertex operator algebras, it would be unnatural to study only semisimple modules or only $L(0)$-semisimple modules; focusing only on such modules would be analogous to focusing only on semisimple modules for general (nonsemisimple) finite-dimensional Lie algebras.
 And as we have pointed out, working in this generality leads to logarithmic structure; the general representation theory of vertex operator algebras requires logarithmic structure.

-Logarithmic structure in conformal field theory was in fact first introduced by physicists to describe disorder phenomena \cite{Gu}.
+Logarithmic structure in conformal field theory was in fact first introduced by physicists to describe Wess-Zumino-Witten models on supergroups (\cite{RoS}, \cite{SS}) and disorder phenomena \cite{Gu}.
 A lot of progress has been made on this subject.
 We refer the interested reader to the review articles \cite{Ga}, \cite{Fl2}, \cite{RT} and \cite{Fu}, and references therein.
-One particularly interesting class of logarithmic conformal field theories is the class associated to the triplet $\mathcal{W}$-algebras of central charge $1-6\frac{(p-1)^{2}}{p}$.
+One particularly interesting class of logarithmic conformal field theories is the class associated to the triplet $\mathcal{W}$-algebras $\mathcal{W}(1,p)$ introduced by Kausch \cite{K1}, of central charge $1-6\frac{(p-1)^{2}}{p}$, $p=2,3,\dots$.
 We will discuss these algebras, and generalizations of them, including references, in Section 1.5 below.
-The paper \cite{FHST} initiated a study of a possible generalization of the Verlinde conjecture for rational conformal field theories to these theories; see also \cite{FG}.
+The paper \cite{FHST} initiated a study of a possible generalization of the Verlinde conjecture for rational conformal field theories to these theories; see also \cite{FG}, \cite{FK}, \cite{GR2} and \cite{GT}.
 The paper \cite{Fu} assumed the existence of braided tensor category structures on the categories of modules for the vertex operator algebras considered; together with \cite{H13}, the present work gives a construction of these structures.
 The paper \cite{CF} used the results in the present work as announced in \cite{HLZ}.